 While we're on the subject of food, there are so many Northern Thai dishes to try, you're going to leave this city fat and happy.
 This article from bloggers Tieland to Thailand does a great job describing some Northern Thai food you have to try in Chiang Mai.

 If you’re lucky enough to be in Chiang Mai during the month of November, you can observe the Loy Krathong and Yi Peng festivals, which take place around the same time.
 The date changes each year due to the lunar calendar, so do you research.

 Also, book your accommodation well in advance.
 We were without a bed for one night because it seemed like the entire city had “no vacancy” signs.
 (Our amazing hosts at Big and O’s Hostel saved the day and set up a mat on their porch – they called it a "jungle bungalow" – so we didn’t have to sleep on the streets.)

-Here’s a list of a few notable activities that take place during these festivals:
+Here's a detailed article on activities during Loy Krathong and Yi Peng festival, but this is a list of a few notable activities that take place during these festivals:

 Wat Phan Tao lantern ceremony: Watch young monks light hundreds of candles and release wish lanterns in a beautiful, but painstakingly long ceremony.

 Release a wish lantern: Head to Tha Phae Road near the Ping River and buy a lantern from one of the many vendors (30-40 baht), make a wish, and watch it float into the night sky amidst hundreds of others.